9 Company Culture Stats that Will Make Culture A Priority

 We all want to be able to go to work and be happy and feel that we are contributing to something bigger.

-As we’ve often explained, culture is more than your work perks or the social events you hold, culture is a thread that runs through every area of your business and should give people the autonomy to carry out their work to the best of their ability.
+As I’ve often explained, culture is more than your work perks or the social events you hold, culture is a thread that runs through every area of your business and should give people the autonomy to carry out their work to the best of their ability.

 From toxic cultures to poor managers, culture is at the heart why many employees leave their employer.